-- 25. 4-H members must have attended at least 4 of their club's regular meetings from October 2018 to July 2019 to sell in the premium auction.
-FFA members must have attended at least 50% of their chapter meetings from September 2018 to July 2019 to sell livestock in the premium auction.
+- 25. 4-H members must have attended at least 4 of their club's regular meetings from October 2019 to July 2020 to sell in the premium auction.
+FFA members must have attended at least 50% of their chapter meetings from September 2019 to July 2020 to sell livestock in the premium auction.
 College students must attend at least 2 meetings to be eligible to sell. - 26.
 All 4-H/FFA livestock ear tags will be purchased at the pre-fair weigh-in. - 27.
 Each exhibitor will be permitted to sell two animals of a different species.
 Each exhibitor who will sell livestock will be responsible for contacting the superintendent of the division immediately after showing.
 4-H and FFA members retain their right not to sell livestock in the fair sale. - 28.
 Each member must sell his or her own animal unless sickness or death in the family occurs.
 Permission must be given by a grievance committee and department head. - 29.
-Champion and reserve champion poultry and rabbit meat pens are eligible for the livestock sale.
-They will be counted toward the two species maximum.

-30. There will be \$15 deducted from the sale price to cover the buyers' dinner and facility improvements for each market steer, market lamb, market hog and meat goat sold.
+Champion and reserve champion poultry and rabbit meat pens are eligible for the livestock sale. - 30.
+There will be \$15 deducted from the sale price to cover the buyers' dinner and facility improvements for each market steer, market lamb, market hog and meat goat sold.
 There will be \$5 deducted from the sale price to cover buyer ribbon for each rabbit & poultry meat pen sold.
 Market steers processed at Tyson will have an additional deduction for carcass grading and transportation (total # of head / fee).
-Animals for the sale must have pre-shrink scale weight of:

-Steers - 1100 lbs. • Market Hogs - 225 lbs. • Market Lambs - 100 lbs.
-Market Heifers - 1000 lbs. • Meat Goats - 60 lbs. and retained milk teeth
+Animals for the sale must have pre-shrink scale weight of: - Steers 1100 lbs.
+Market Hogs 225 lbs.
+Market Lambs 100 lbs.
+Market Heifers - 1000 lbs. • Meat Goats - 60 lbs. and retained milk teeth - 31.
+The 2002 sale order will be 1.
+Meat Pen Poultry, 2.
+Meat Pen Rabbit,3.
+Swine, 4.
+Beef, 5.
+Sheep, 6.
+Goat.
+Grand and Reserve.Champions of each species will be selling at the beginning of the auction. - 32.
+All additional animals not eligible for the sale may be handled in the